-Written or verbal notice informing the student/family of the student's name, date of offense, offense, and length of suspension.
+A written or verbal notice informing the student/family of the student's name, date of offense, offense, and length of suspension will be sent out the day the suspension is issued.

 Notice of Extension to Suspension Pending Expulsion -- If the school decides to pursue an expulsion, written or verbal notice informing the student/family that the student's suspension has been extended until the hearing date.